Tiger Woods adds to Phil Mickelson’s rough stretch, beats rival to PGA Tour bonus

 What else? pic.twitter.com/aG0K6NDztd

-The PIP was initiated as a means of rewarding the PGA Tour’s most popular players and to reportedly provide them with some extra incentive not to be lured away by lucrative offers from other golf entities.
+The PIP was initiated as a means of rewarding the PGA Tour’s most popular players and to reportedly provide them with extra incentive not to be lured away by lucrative offers from other golf entities.
 Foremost among any potential threats to the PGA Tour has been a proposed Saudi-backed venture unofficially referred to by many as the Super Golf League (SGL).

 Mickelson, who has been outspoken recently in his criticism of what he has described as the PGA Tour’s “obnoxious greed,” appeared to do enormous damage to the SGL and his own image when comments he provided in November to a golf journalist were made public last month.
 In those remarks, he asserted that he was willing to overlook the Saudi government’s “horrible record on human rights” to gain leverage against the PGA Tour.
-After Mickelson experienced a massive backlash, both from within the Tour and elsewhere, he issued a lengthy apology and indicated he was taking a break from competition.
+After Mickelson experienced a massive backlash, both from within the Tour and elsewhere, he issued an apology and indicated he was taking a break from competition.

 All that has unfolded this year, and it remains to be seen how the saga affects Mickelson’s place on the 2022 PIP list.

-In the meantime, he has yet another setback to deal with — albeit one that comes with a $6 million consolation prize — and another reminder that on the PGA Tour, there is Woods and then there is everyone else.
+In the meantime, he has another setback to deal with — albeit one that comes with a $6 million consolation prize — and another reminder that, on the PGA Tour, there is Tiger Woods and then there is everyone else.